BarrySang/sims-REST-api/README.md

 PORT=
 ```

+- Start XAMPP, and turn on MySQL and Apache.
-proceed with the following in your terminal window:
+- Proceed with the following in your terminal window:

 ```bash
 # install dependencies